 Let’s say you have a rich understanding of the project management steps.
 Now, you should ensure that each step is powered by industry best practices.
-These tips range from the technical to the interpersonal, and they can make a huge difference in morale and motivation.
+These tips range from technical to interpersonal, and they can make a huge difference in morale and motivation.

-Establish a sense of stability
+Establish a Sense of Stability

 An important element of project management success is making sure that you set definitions early in the process.
 That’s why the first step–initiation–is so crucial.
 During initiation, you can answer important questions and set standards from inception.

 The purpose of established roles, requirements, and deadlines is to avoid ambiguity in the future.
 Taking the time to build the project’s foundation establishes stability.